Investors in Infrastructure in Developing Countries

 The nature of intervention by a private equity fund will depend largely on the nature of that fund.
 Some bring significant infrastructure finance experience, and can help improve project management and cost effectiveness.
 Others are focused on financial investment with only limited infrastructure experience.

-For more on private equity in emerging markets, one source is the Emerging Markets Private Equity Association (EMPEA)
+For more on private equity in emerging markets, one source is the Emerging Markets Private Equity Association (EMPEA), now Global Private Capital Association.

 Export credit agencies